Todd Bodine: 1990s

 For 1998, he signed with a new team called ISM Racing.
-The team struggled and he was temporarily replaced by Loy Allen, Jr. for the Pepsi 400 in July, then after the race was delayed to October was fired by the team before the next race at New Hampshire International Speedway.
+The team struggled and he was temporarily replaced by Loy Allen Jr. for the Pepsi 400 in July, then after the race was delayed to October was fired by the team before the next race at New Hampshire International Speedway.
 He went back to Cicci-Welliver in the Busch Series, replacing rookie Mike Cope in the No. 30 Slim Jim-sponsored car.
-He finished 33rd in points despite running 13 races and posted a string of five consecutive Top 5 finishes.
+He finished 33rd in points despite running 13 races and posted a string of five consecutive top-five finishes.
 He also ran part-time in cup for LJ Racing, posting a fifth at Atlanta.

-In 1999, his Cicci-Welliver team switched to No. 66, and he posted ten Top 5's en route to a fourth-place points finish.
-In addition, he ran seven races for Eel River Racing at the Cup level, his best finish being 15th at Bristol.
+In 1999, his Cicci-Welliver team signed Phillips 66 as the sponsor, as well as switching to No. 66, and he posted ten top-fives en route to a fourth-place points finish.
+In addition, he ran seven races for Eel River Racing at the Cup level, his best finish being fifteenth at Bristol.
 In 2000, he won a pole at Talladega as well as the race at Michigan.

 2000–2004

 He would get back into Cup racing full-time in 2001 while racing the No. 66 K-Mart-sponsored Ford Taurus which was owned by Haas-Carter Motorsports.
-Despite getting three poles, he only scored two Top 5s, missed the Daytona 500, and was plagued with 12 DNFs, causing him to finish 29th in points.
+Despite getting three poles, he only scored two top-fives, missed the Daytona 500, and was plagued with twelve DNFs, causing him to finish 29th in points.
 He also won the exhibition No-Bull Sprint, which put him into the Winston at Lowe's Motor Speedway.
 He also ran half the schedule in the Busch Series, winning two of the first three races of the season with Buckshot Racing, before ending the season driving for Fitz Motorsports.
 He started 2002 with the 66, but lost his ride after Kmart filed for bankruptcy.
-He signed on to Herzog Motorsports and won the Kroger 300, finishing 23rd in points.
+He signed on to Herzog Motorsports replacing Andy Houston after Andy was released due to "performance issues".
+Bodine won the Kroger 300 at Kentucky, finishing 23rd in points.
 During the season, he rejoined Haas-Carter when Discover Card became the team's primary sponsor.
 He garnered a fifth-place run at Richmond, and finished 38th in points.

 In 2003, Carter partnered with Sam Belnavis to field the No. 54 United States National Guard-sponsored Ford for Bodine.
 Bodine's best finish that year was an eighth at Pocono and he finished 31st in standings.
 After that year, Belnavis abandoned the operation and took sponsors National Guard and Subway to Roush Racing and the Carter team closed its doors due to the lack of sponsorship.
 Bodine also got a win at Darlington in the Busch Series for Herzog and led the Busch Series points standings but again a lack of sponsorship forced his team to close.
 He ended the season at Innovative Motorsports.
 He split 2004 between Mach 1 Racing, Arnold Motorsports, and R&J Racing, his best finish a 23rd at Bristol.
 He ran five Busch races for GIC-Mixon Motorsports and Marsh Racing, finishing fifth at Homestead.